The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Introduction

-More importantly, they also show that \eqref{eq.bs-op} is a sharp estimate by the property of $K$-quasi-conformal mapping and the Whitney covering theorem.
-In fact, we can provide a simple proof for \eqref{eq.bs-op}.
+It is more important that the authors in \cite{B-K-1} showed that \eqref{eq.bs-op} is a sharp estimate by the property of $K$-quasi-conformal mapping and the Whitney covering theorem.
+In this work, we provide a simple proof for \eqref{eq.bs-op}.
 Firstly, using the evolving property of bi-Lipschitz flow, one can conclude for any $p\geq1$

 In light of the H\"older inequality and Corollary \ref{Coro.JN} in Appendix A, we have